-We are required to be independent of Lac qui Parle County and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We are required to be independent of the County and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
-Our audit does not provide a legal determination of Lac qui Parle County's compliance with the compliance requirements referred to above.
+Our audit does not provide a legal determination of the County's compliance with the compliance requirements referred to above.